 top of page

-To date I have participated in more than ten gallery shows with the goal of having my art featured in non-traditional settings where neurodivergent and disabled people can enjoy the sensory aspect of the paintings.
-Art is not just a large part of my life, my four children also enjoy creating various pieces, therefore it is a way of life for us!
+I have taken part in over ten gallery exhibitions so far, aiming to showcase my art in unconventional settings where neurodivergent and disabled individuals can appreciate the sensory elements of the paintings.
+Art is not only a significant aspect of my life but also a shared passion with my four children, making it a way of life for all of us!

 bottom of page